Music blogs, radio stations, and record labels have specific guidelines on how to submit – and how NOT to submit – your music

 Shortcuts are great when you end up where you’re trying to get to.
-If you don’t end up at your destination, then by definition, it’s not really a shortcut.
+If you don’t end up at your destination, it’s not really a shortcut.

 In the music business, because there are so many thousands of people submitting their music daily, if you don’t follow the submission guidelines, you may as well open your window and throw your CD onto the street.
 That way, it has a miniscule chance of someone listening to it.

-With the introduction of the Internet and all of its components – including audio and video websites, music blogs, review websites, Internet radio, podcasts, and social networking systems – it is no longer possible to even keep track of all the places that could help you to gain exposure for your music.
+Gone are the days when you would make a music demo and mail physical copies to record labels, college stations, and homemade zines.
+With the Internet – including audio and video websites, music blogs, review websites, Internet radio, podcasts, and social networking platforms – it is no longer possible to even keep track of all the places that could help you to gain exposure for your music.
 And they all have their own special way that they like to be reached.

-Yet, whether they have been around long enough to witness this change or have grown up with the Internet as a fixture, a lot of artists still tend toward a one-size-fits-all mentality when it comes to making initial contact.
+Still, a lot of artists tend toward a one-size-fits-all mentality when it comes to making initial contact.
 They believe that it’s more practical than taking the time to research each music service individually.